Apprenticeships and Structured Training Programs

 Am I eligible to participate?

-If you answered “yes” to these questions, talk with your parent/guardian and Career and Tech Education teacher or STEP Coordinator about taking advantage of this excellent opportunity.
+If you answered "yes" to these questions, talk with your parent/guardian and your school counselor and/or Career and Tech Education teacher about taking advantage of this excellent opportunity.

 How do I apply for STEP?